-- Sec.
-52. Minnesota Statutes 2018, section 169.18, subdivision 1, is amended to read: - Subdivision 1.
-Keep to the right. (a) Upon all roadways of sufficient width a vehicle shall be driven upon the right half of the roadway, except as follows: - 51.14 (1) when overtaking and passing another vehicle proceeding in the same direction under 51.15 the rules governing such movement; - 51.16 (2) when the right half of a roadway is closed to traffic while under construction or 51.17 repair; - 51.18 (3) upon a roadway divided into three marked lanes for traffic under the rules applicable thereon; - (4) upon a roadway designated and signposted for one-way traffic as a one-way roadway; - (5) as necessary to comply with subdivision 11 when approaching an authorized emergency vehicle parked or stopped on the roadway; or - 51.23 (6) as necessary to comply with subdivision 12 when approaching a road maintenance 51.24 or construction vehicle parked or stopped on the roadway. - (b) Upon a roadway with two or more lanes in the same direction, a person must not drive a vehicle in the left-most lane if another vehicle is immediately behind the first vehicle, except if: - 51.28 (1) the vehicle is overtaking and passing another vehicle proceeding in the same direction; - 51.29 (2) the vehicle is preparing to turn left at an intersection or into a private road or driveway; - 51.30 (3) a specific lane is designated and posted for a specific type of traffic;
+- (b) Notwithstanding paragraph (a), a city may establish speed limits for city streets under the city's jurisdiction other than the limits provided in subdivision 2.
+This paragraph does not apply to town roads, county highways, or trunk highways in the city.
+A city that establishes speed limits pursuant to this section must implement speed limit changes in a consistent and understandable manner.
+The city must erect appropriate signs to display the speed limit.
+A city that uses the authority under this paragraph must develop procedures to set speed limits based on the city's safety, engineering, and traffic analysis.
+At a minimum, the safety, engineering, and traffic analysis must consider national urban speed limit guidance and studies, local traffic crashes, and methods to effectively communicate the change to the public. - Sec.
+56. Minnesota Statutes 2018, section 169.18, subdivision 1, is amended to read: - Subdivision 1.
+Keep to the right. (a) Upon all roadways of sufficient width a vehicle shall be driven upon the right half of the roadway, except as follows: - 53.16 (1) when overtaking and passing another vehicle proceeding in the same direction under 53.17 the rules governing such movement; - (2) when the right half of a roadway is closed to traffic while under construction or repair; - 53.20 (3) upon a roadway divided into three marked lanes for traffic under the rules applicable thereon; - (4) upon a roadway designated and signposted for one-way traffic as a one-way roadway; - 53.23 (5) as necessary to comply with subdivision 11 when approaching an authorized 53.24 emergency vehicle parked or stopped on the roadway; or - 53.25 (6) as necessary to comply with subdivision 12 when approaching a road maintenance or construction vehicle parked or stopped on the roadway. - (b) Upon a roadway with two or more lanes in the same direction, a person must not drive a vehicle in the left-most lane if another vehicle is immediately behind the first vehicle, except if: - 53.30 (1) the vehicle is overtaking and passing another vehicle proceeding in the same direction; - 53.31 (2) the vehicle is preparing to turn left at an intersection or into a private road or driveway;